ky66/ROBIN/README.md

 ## LASSO_coefficients
 This directory contains the coefficients of logistic regression models used throughout the machine learning analysis.

+## SMM_full_results
+This directory contains full results of small molecule microarray (SMM) screening against 36 nucleic acid targets.
+Four files are included in this directory as following:
+1. SMM_Biomolecule_Hits.csv: This CSV file contains information about whether each SMM molecule was a hit for any nucleic acid, RNA, DNA, or G-quadruplex.
+2. SMM_Sequence_Table_hit_rates.csv: This CSV file contains information about each nucleic acid target screened via SMM.
+Included are sequence, structure type, and hit rates for each nucleic acid target.
+3. SMM_Target_Hits.csv: This file contains information about whether each SMM compound was a hit for each nucleic acid target.
+4. SMM_Zscore_CV.csv: This file contains the raw results of SMM screening against each nucleic acid target.
+For each compound, two replicate spots were printed on the slide.
+The results of each SMM screen is reported as following:
+a) Z_score_treated: Initial average Z-score of replicate compound spots on the slide b) Z-final: Initial Z-score of each compound subtracted from the Z-score of the compound on the buffer slide to remove the effect of autofluorescent compounds. c) CV: Coefficient of variation of two replicate compound spots on the slide.

 # Generation of Mordred chemical descriptors from SDF files